 §351.805.
 State Medicaid Managed Care Advisory Committee.

 (a) Statutory authority.
-The State Medicaid Managed Care Advisory Committee (SMMCAC) is established in accordance with Texas Government Code §531.012.
+The State Medicaid Managed Care Advisory Committee (SMMCAC) is established in accordance with Texas Government Code §531.012 and is subject to §351.801 of this subchapter (relating to Authority and General Provisions).

 (b) Purpose.

-(1) The SMMCAC advises HHSC on the statewide operation of Medicaid managed care, including program design and benefits, systemic concerns from consumers and providers, efficiency and quality of services, contract requirements, provider network adequacy, trends in claims processing, and other issues as requested by the Executive Commissioner.
+(1) The SMMCAC advises the Executive Commissioner and the Texas Health and Human Services Commission (HHSC) on the statewide operation of Medicaid managed care, including program design and benefits, systemic concerns from consumers and providers, efficiency and quality of services, contract requirements, provider network adequacy, trends in claims processing, and other issues as requested by the Executive Commissioner.

 (2) The SMMCAC assists HHSC with Medicaid managed care issues.